PiggyAwesome/useless/README.md

-Yo mamma is so fat every time she sits down they add another country to the map
+Yo mamma so fat she has more rolls than a bakery